metarank/metarank/doc/quickstart/quickstart.md

     {"item": "1580",   "score": 1.5384368896484375},
     {"item": "109487", "score": 1.5244081020355225},
     {"item": "79132",  "score": 1.4934355020523071},
-    // other 88 items skipped
+    // other 88 items are skipped
   ]
 }
 ```